developerayyo/eportal/docs/overview.rst

     * Register for courses.
     * View their registered courses.
     * View their result.
+    * Restrict Students from Registering courses if they did'nt meet course registration requirements.
     * Change their password.
 * ToDo:
     * Switch from one session or semester to another.
     * Add Cumulative points to results printout.
-    * Restrict Students from Registering courses if they did'nt meet course registration requirements.
-    * Restrict access to printing Result until the administrator Released it.
     * Add wiki-how section to their view where they can learn how their view works.

 Lecturers